6 Financial Mistakes Newly Single People Make

-When you're newly single, because of a break up with a long-term partner, a divorce, or death of a spouse, suddenly flying solo presents all sorts of challenges when you're least up for it.
+You're newly single because of a breakup, a divorce, or the death of a spouse.
+Suddenly, you're flying solo and facing all sorts of challenges you may not be emotionally ready for.
 This can set the stage for costly mistakes.

-There are few times as emotional as right now.
 You just want the pain to be over.
-However, moving, changing jobs, jumping into a new relationship isn't the answer.
+But moving, changing jobs, or jumping into a new relationship isn't the answer.
 "It won't give you the distance or distract you from the feelings of loss and grief," says Toni Coleman, a psychotherapist and relationship coach.
 Many experts say not to make any major decisions until 6-12 months after this type of life change.

-So often, people cling to their old lifestyle, rather than adapting to a new one.
-This can hold them back and keep them from moving forward in general, but also can be disastrous financially.
+Often, people cling to their old lifestyle rather than adapting to a new one.
+This can hold you back and keep you from moving forward in general.
+But it can also be disastrous financially.

 "They find themselves living a lifestyle they can't afford, which can lead to increased debt, not saving appropriately for retirement, canceling important insurance such as life and disability, and having no emergency fund," warns Ed Vargo, founder and private wealth manager of Burning River Advisory Group.
 "It's not business as usual.
 You will have to adjust your spending.
 Create a new budget."

-Yes, the house is home sweet home, but sometimes, particularly women, feel they need to keep the house – no matter what, because they lived there for years and it represents home for the children.
-The impulse is understandable.
-But accept the fact that the financial landscape is being redrawn and it may not make sense.
+Yes, the house is home sweet home.
+But some folks feel they need to keep the house no matter what, because they lived there for years and it represents home for the children.
+That impulse is understandable.
+Still, try to accept that your financial landscape is being redrawn and your home may no longer fit your budget.

 "Do the math.
 Then be brutally honest with yourself.
 Will you have enough future income to maintain the house?
 Remember, maintaining is more than just paying the mortgage," says Dearing.
 "It means covering utilities, upkeep with repairs, and more."

-Be swift to take each other off joint credit and bank accounts because owning joint property can create liability for both people based on one owner's negligence.
+Be swift to take each other off joint credit and bank accounts.
+Owning joint property can create liability for both people if one party is negligent.
 "The more promptly such joint ownership can be undone, the better," says Benjamin Sullivan, a certified financial planner with Palisades Hudson Financial Group.

-Also, if you receive part of your spouse's IRA, it's important that the money is immediately rolled over into your IRA or you could be subject to the 10% early withdrawal penalty, points out Ted Jenkins, co-CEO and founder of oXYGen Financial.
+Also, if you receive part of your spouse's IRA, it's important that the money is immediately rolled over into your IRA.
+Otherwise, you could be subject to the 10% early withdrawal penalty, points out Ted Jenkin, co-CEO of oXYGen Financial.

 Similarly, you want to update wills, power of attorney, and insurance policies.
 Remember, the person who is named first on a car insurance policy is the one who keeps the auto insurance.
 The second named person needs to get a new policy as soon as one person moves from the home.
 "If not, the second person is not insured," says Lacey Langford, a financial counselor.

 Get up to speed on your financial picture.
-Make sure you have access to all bank and investment account passwords and documents and recent tax returns.
+Make sure you have access to all bank and investment account passwords, important documents, and recent tax returns.
 Check your credit reports for discrepancies.
-You've gone from two to one.
-This changes everything.
 Throw out your old financial playbook and create a new one.
-Decide what your want your future to look like.
-Now that retirement may be just you, your numbers will change.
+Decide what your want your future to look like; now that retirement may be just you, your numbers will change.

 How much will you need to live on your own?
 How can you save to meet the new figures?
-It's more expensive to live when you're single, compared to a team.
-The difference feels even greater when you're older and no longer employed and without options like working overtime to take up the slack.
+It's more expensive to live when you're single, as opposed to a team.
+The difference feels even greater when you're older, no longer employed, and without options like working overtime to take up the slack.

 Be conservative and greatly raise any projections you may have had for how much you need to retire.
-You may need to adjust when you retire too, or to work part-time in retirement.
+You may need to adjust when you'll retire, or work part-time in retirement.

 This is no time to act like you can handle everything on your own.
-Turn to family, trusted friends and advisors for clarity and energy for the next steps you need to tackle.
-Says Dearing, "With your emotions all over the map, you need your trusted advisers to guide you toward decisions that honor your priorities and align with your long-term goals.
+Turn to family, trusted friends, and advisers for clarity and energy for the next steps you need to tackle.
+Says Dearing, "With your emotions all over the map, you need your trusted advisers to guide you toward decisions that honor your priorities and align with your longterm goals.
 It's okay to let your support network carry you a little bit just now."

-What financial mistakes have you made after becoming single?
+Readers, what financial mistakes did you make after becoming single?
 What did you get right?
 Let us know in the comments below.